Back to Blog

 Permito.ai simulates real visa interviews with follow-up questions.
 The AI pushes back on weak answers — just like a real officer would.
 Want to compare options?
 See our comparison of AI mock interview tools.
 For CS students, Permito specifically probes:

-Technical project explanations
+Technical project explanations in plain English

 University choice justification